Close-up of concentric circular wooden discs with visible grain and nails on a white background.

 What if we've tried therapy before and it didn't work?

-This distinction is explained in more detail on the Why Insight Isn't Enough page.
+This is explained in more detail on the Why Insight Isn't Enough page.

 Who does this work tend to fit best?